Obama hails security pact with Philippines, says no threat to China

 China has rejected international arbitration, preferring a bilateral route to solving the jurisdictional disputes.

-Rising regional tensions were highlighted by a commentary from China's state news agency Xinhua criticizing the pact.
+Rising regional tensions were highlighted by a commentary from China's state news agency Xinhua criticising the pact.

 "Given that the Philippines is at a bitter territorial row with China, the move is particularly disturbing as it may embolden Manila in dealing with Beijing," the commentary said.